 Mediation is a time to be creative.
 Ask your attorney about options available to you for settlement that may not be remedies a judge can order at trial.
 It is always better to control the outcome of your case by settlement, if possible, rather than having the future of you and your children decided by a judge who does not know you and has only limited time to hear your case.
 Settlement at mediation can be a positive conclusion to what was likely a difficult divorce process.

-Contact us at Hallier Lawrence for more information on how Hallier Lawrence can help you prepare for a successful mediation outcome.
+Contact us at Hallier Stearns PLC for more information on how Hallier Stearns PLC can help you prepare for a successful mediation outcome.